 It’s little wonder that fermented cod liver oil has been used for so many years.
 In fact, fermented cod liver oil was often regarded as a critical part of a fertility diet, proving to be essential prior to conception, during pregnancy, and for growing children (in the proper dosage, of course).
 It’s also one of my family’s immediate “go to” remedies when we feel a cold coming on.
 It’s powerful stuff.

 It’s important to remember that not all cod liver oil is created equal.
 Despite the “gross” factor that comes with the idea of fermented cod liver oil, it’s really the best option out there.
 Why?

 Around the time of the industrial revolution, the production of cod liver oil became much less natural.
 Supplement manufacturers started extracting the oil in a way that strips out key vitamins like A and D. Then they go in and add synthetic versions of these vitamins.
-But there is at least one company who still does it the old fashion way: through the fermentation process.
+You can find the kind I take here.

 So as less-than-appealing as it may sound, it’s the only way to ensure that you are getting real vitamins that your body knows how to process.
 Nature is pretty amazing, right?